 Mr. Kahn clerked for the Honorable Mary L. Cooper, United States District Judge for the District of New Jersey, from 2003 to 2004.
 Mr. Kahn received his law degree, with distinction, from Stanford Law School in 2003.
 He received his B.A. in political science with honors, from Swarthmore College in 1999, where he was elected to Phi Beta Kappa and was captain of the varsity wrestling team.

-Mr. Kahn is an active provider of pro bono legal services, and he serves on Gibson Dunn’s Pro Bono Committee.
+Mr. Kahn is an active provider of pro bono legal services, and he has served on Gibson Dunn’s Pro Bono Committee.
 He serves on the board of directors of Legal Aid at Work, a non-profit legal services organization that has been assisting low-income, working families for more than 100 years.
 He also serves on the Leadership Council of Tipping Point Community, which finds, funds and partners with the most promising direct-service non-profits working to educate, employ, house and support those in need in the San Francisco Bay Area.

 Mr. Kahn’s recent speaking engagements include: